What is gestational diabetes?

 You should be tested for gestational diabetes in your 24th to 28th week of pregnancy.

-The American Diabetes Association also recommends that you be tested for type 2 diabetes if you have risk factors for this condition.
+The American Diabetes Association also advises that you be tested for type 2 diabetes if you have risk factors for this condition.
 This testing should be done at your first prenatal visit.

 If you are diagnosed with gestational diabetes, you should get tested for diabetes 4 to 12 weeks after your baby is born.
-You should also get this screening at least every three years for the rest of your life.
+You should also get this screening at least every 1 to 3 years for the rest of your life.

 What is the treatment for gestational diabetes?